fmartdom/CV-FedericoMartinez/README.md

 <h1 align="center"> CV with random people information. </h1>
 Link https://fmartdom.github.io/CV-FedericoMartinez/
 <h4>Resume.</h4>
-<p> This resposive proyect was made to complete successfully the 'Primeros pasos del Desarrollo Web' course.
-It includes technologies such as HTML, CSS and JAVASCRIPT, and semantic web, the consume of rest API implementing promises and asynchronous JavaScript.
-The whole proyect was made by me from the desing, prototyping, vectors, pictures to code.</p><br>
+<p> This responsive project was created to successfully complete the 'Primeros pasos del Desarrollo Web' course.
+It includes technologies such as HTML, CSS, and JavaScript, as well as semantic web concepts and the consumption of REST APIs through the implementation of promises and asynchronous JavaScript.
+The entire project was created by me, from design and prototyping to creating vectors, images, and code.</p><br>
 <h4> Prototype </h4>
 ![INFO API_1](https://user-images.githubusercontent.com/122109876/211169170-d1b22045-5522-4e69-a40c-5671ca537100.jpg)
 ![INFO API_2](https://user-images.githubusercontent.com/122109876/211169012-f15394f4-9400-4d74-a32a-239e48a69f5d.jpg)